Subleading corrections to the $S^3$ free energy of necklace quiver theories dual to massive IIA: Introduction

 Our goal is to compute sub-leading corrections to the free energy (\ref{eq:F:Jaffe}) in the large-$N$ limit using both a saddle point analysis and (in the two-node case) an ideal Fermi-gas model.
 To keep track of sub-leading corrections, we must use an appropriate expansion parameter.
 The expansion parameters are different in the two approaches:

-While the leading order free energy, (\ref{eq:F:Jaffe}), was captured by a saddle point analysis with fixed $k_a$ in \cite{Jafferis:2011zi}, we work instead with fixed $k_a/N$, as in (\ref{expansion:saddle}), following \cite{Mezei:2013gqa}.
-This choice corresponds to the 't~Hooft limit, and we focus on the genus-zero free energy which admits a natural expansion in powers of the inverse 't~Hooft coupling, $|k|/N$.
+While the leading order free energy, (\ref{eq:F:Jaffe}), was captured by a saddle point analysis with fixed $k_a$ in \cite{Jafferis:2011zi}, we work instead with fixed $k_a/N$ as in (\ref{expansion:saddle}), which is more appropriate for the saddle point approach to keep track of sub-leading orders \cite{Mezei:2013gqa}.
+This choice corresponds to the 't~Hooft limit, and we focus on the genus-zero (planar) free energy which admits a natural expansion in powers of the inverse 't~Hooft coupling, $|k|/N$.
 In contrast, working in the ideal Fermi-gas model requires taking the large-$N$ limit with fixed $k_a$.